 While Georgia Highlands College does not offer associate-degree programs in other transfer areas, students may complete a portion of the requirements for other programs offered at four-year colleges and universities while at Georgia Highlands.
-Students should consult with advisers in the advising office regarding course work that may be taken at Georgia Highlands College and applied toward these programs.
+Students should consult with an advisor in the appropriate division regarding course work that may be taken at Georgia Highlands College and applied toward these programs.